-MLA Donor Company (MDC) is partnering with Rocket Seeder to deliver a series of innovation and entrepreneurship activities throughout 2018, designed to encourage food innovators to explore opportunities utilising red meat.
+Rocket Seeder is partnering with MLA Donor Company (MDC) to deliver a series of innovation and entrepreneurship activities throughout 2018, designed to encourage food innovators to explore and develop new ideas.

 - idea generation,